Arthur Nakane

 Arthur Asao Nakane (born February 19, 1937, in Japan) is a Los Angeles-based musician, songwriter, and screenwriter best known for being the subject of the 2000 documentary film Secret Asian Man and also being a star on the 2010 TV show America's Got Talent.

 He is a modern-age one-man band with traditional (all live) style, utilizing electronic equipment, but without using any programmed, prerecorded or computer-generated music.

-Nakane's trademark is not a particular song, or even his unique sound, but his playing style that provides a complete musical entertainment, with comic flair, which has impressed many well-known people including Jack Black, Roseanne Barr and Andrae Crouch.
-(He doesn't consider himself musically gifted and professes that anybody can do what he can do as long as one has direction, determination and dedication.)
+Nakane's trademark is his playing style which has impressed many well-known people including Jack Black, Roseanne Barr and Andrae Crouch.

 He sings over 1,000 songs of various genres including pop, rock, oldies (including 50 songs by Elvis and 40 by the Beatles), standard, traditional, folk, country/western, Latin, Hawaiian and Japanese.
 He sings in English, Japanese and Spanish.
 In addition, he is also known for his famous song," Anderson is the Best," where he made top 85 on America's Got Talent.

 He plays the electric guitar, a harmonica around his neck and an echo-miked kazoo that imitates the sound of saxophone.
 (He calls it "saxophony.")
 He uses three keyboards, which he plays with a stick attached to the neck of his guitar.
 He plays his handmade 25-key bass pedal board with his two feet.
 While playing the bass, he operates a tape recorder with his right foot, wearing a red sock to draw attention, to record his singing, then plays back to harmonize.
 He often utters some audience's names, usually with a high pitched voice, in order to demonstrate that it is on-the-spot recording.
 At times he also shakes a spring-loaded tambourine while strumming his guitar, and also maracas if needed for some Latin numbers.
 He strikes two cymbals with a drumstick attached at the end of his guitar to accentuate the set beat of a drum machine, which is the only thing that is automatic.
 He claims he can do seven of the above at one time if necessary.

 He often performs as a street performer at the Santa Monica Pier and Little Tokyo (the Japanese Village Plaza) in Los Angeles, California.

 He claims that he never wanted to become a professional musician: "I am an artist who happens to play music."
 He was pushed into music business as he got married while going through college.

 As his own family grew almost every year (six children in nine years), he needed to buy a newly invented drum machine in 1970, in order to compete with other musicians who might take his jobs away.
 He claims he was one of the first five Southern California musicians who ever bought drum machines.